Skoda 1.0 TSI: The Longevity Blueprint

 3. Carbon Coking (The GDI Curse)

 Because the 1.0 TSI uses Gasoline Direct Injection, fuel never "washes" the intake valves.
-Over time, oil vapors bake onto the hot valves, restricting airflow and killing power.
+Over time, oil vapors bake onto the valves, killing power and efficiency.

 Expert Solution: We recommend Walnut Blasting every 80k km to deep-clean intake ports and restore "factory fresh" throttle response.